Compare Versions

 (C) Each category of information related to a natural person’s receipt of sensitive services, as defined in Section 56.05 of the Civil Code, identified by reference to the specific category of sensitive service enumerated in the definition.

-of the risk of algorithmic discrimination, including adverse impacts on the basis of sex, race, color, ethnicity, religion, age, national origin, limited English proficiency, disability, veteran status, genetic information, or any other classification protected by state or federal law, resulting from the deployer’s use of the automated decision tool. system.
+(4) An analysis of the risk of algorithmic discrimination, including adverse impacts on the basis of sex, race, color, ethnicity, religion, age, national origin, limited English proficiency, disability, veteran status, genetic information, or any other classification protected by state or federal law, resulting from the deployer’s use of the automated decision tool. system.

 (5) A description of the measures taken by the developer to mitigate the risk of algorithmic discrimination arising from the use of the automated decision tool. system.